shaneramey/landscape/README.md

 # Kubernetes desired-state configuration repo

+Note: master branch is in development.
+Use a release for stability.

 - Secrets pulled in from Hashicorp Vault
 - Can be applied locally (via minikube) or in GCE (via kops)
 - Use branches for different deployed apps / configs / secrets